If you are worried about bed bugs and want to get rid of it, you are surely in the right place.

 Most people read articles and stating that boric acid works for ants, cockroaches, and other pests.
 So definitely, it must work for bed bugs…

 No, it’s a totally wrong concept.

-All bugs have their own nutritional preferences, which decide the types of insecticides that are used to kill bed bugs.
+All bugs have their own nutritional preferences, which decide the types of insecticides used to kill bed bugs.

-For ants and cockroaches, boric acid is a great solution because these kinds of bugs love to eat sugar or protein-rich foods.
+For ants and cockroaches, boric acid is a great solution because bugs love to eat sugar or protein-rich foods.
 Removing them is as simple as making attractive bait and adding boric acid to it.

 Is Boric Acid Safe for Humans?

-Boric acid disturbs the body of an insect in a different way; definitely, it will give a negative effect on the body of a human.
+Boric acid disturbs the body of an insect differently; it will definitely hurt the body of a human.

-For the human body, the powder is somewhat more poisonous than table salt (when used in large doses).
+The powder is somewhat more poisonous for the human body than table salt (when used in large doses).
 The smaller the body, the boric acid will be more poisonous.